nealhamacher/NealU-Course-Registration/README.md

 # Neal Univeristy Course Registration System
-A course registration system for
+A course registration system for a fictional university.
+Supports adding and dropping classes, and informs the user of scheduling conflicts or if a class is full.
+Built using MERN stack with bootstrap UI elements.

 ## To Run
 <ol>